 CyberCraft Video Productions was established in 2016 by Dionne Copland and Turner Stewart.
-Their first film, Computer Hearts, was released internationally on home video in 2015, and was shortly followed by the films S.I.D.S., Don't Look Down, and Inferno, which have each screened at film festivals all over the world.
-Our team has worked with Directors such as Tess Paul (Softcore), Joshua Gratton (Cuties), Vince D'Amato (The Valley of the Rats), Danny Kai Mak (Chances, The Kubler-Ross Condition), Ryan Nicholson (Gutterballs 2: Bootleg Edition), and Tom Huckabee (Taking Tiger Mountain), serving in several different roles including Producers, Cinematographers, Camera Operators, Film Festival Organizers, and Distribution Consultants.
-The CyberCraft Team is currently working on Producing the post-production for the film Cuties, as well as Producing Tess Paul's latest short film, Softcore (with Dionne Copland working as Producer and Turner Stewart as the Director of Photography), which will begin touring the film festival circuit in April 2017.
-CyberCraft Video Productions will once again have Dionne Copland in the Director's Chair with the short film, Haxx Deadroom, which will be released in April 2017.
+Their first film, Computer Hearts, was released internationally on home video in 2015, and was shortly followed by the films S.I.D.S., Don't Look Down, Inferno, and Haxx Deadroom, which have each screened at film festivals all over the world.
+Our team has worked with Directors such as Tess Paul (Softcore), Joshua Gratton (Cuties), and Danny Kai Mak (Chances, The Kubler-Ross Condition), serving in several different roles including Producers, Cinematographers, Camera Operators, Film Festival Organizers, and Distribution Consultants.
+Our team has also worked with companies such as Vinegar Syndrome (Taking Tiger Mountain, Pledge Night), for filming artist interviews and coordinating restoration and release proposals with filmmakers.
+The CyberCraft Team is currently working on the film festival strategy for Dionne Copland’s first feature film Cold Wind Blowing.